 In the business world, The University of Alabama is a well-respected name.
-By earning your bachelor’s degree in Commerce and Business Administration online from Culverhouse College of Business, you can reach your career goals without sacrificing your current position.
+By earning your bachelor’s business degree online in Commerce and Business Administration from Culverhouse College of Business, you can reach your career goals without sacrificing your current position.

 Tuition Per Hour$385

 Your Future Is Our Business

 The flexible, online courses are designed to provide you with a broad understanding of business that could lead to a career in fields like management (hotel, business or product management), entrepreneurship, finance, human resources, marketing (advertising, public relations, recruitment or sales) or nonprofit.

 By earning a college business degree online from a distinguished university, you are making a significant investment in yourself and your future.
 The University of Alabama’s online bachelor’s is AACSB accredited, which is the benchmark of quality worldwide and is widely sought after by business schools.
 Less than five percent of institutions worldwide have earned the achievement.

 - Application Priority DeadlineJuly 15 for fall admission; November 15 for spring admission; April 15 for summer admission

 - RankingRanked 8th for best online bachelor's degree in business administration by BestColleges.com (2018)